h-RAT/EvilCrowRF_Custom_Firmware_CC1101_FlipperZero/README.md

 # Installation<a id="installation"></a>

 ## 1) SD Card<a id="sdcard"></a>
-- Place the 'CONFIG' folder on a MicroSD card.
+- Download and place the 'CONFIG' folder on a MicroSD card.
-- Place the 'HTML' folder on a MicroSD card.
+- Download and place the 'HTML' folder on a MicroSD card.
-- Place the 'SUBGHZ' folder on a MicroSD card.
+- Download and pPlace the 'SUBGHZ' folder on a MicroSD card.

 ## .SUB File